 Speaker 4: Venessa Paech, Director, Content & Inbound - Green Hat B2B Digital Marketing Agency

-Venessa holds a BFA in Musical Theatre from Tisch School of the Arts, New York University and an MA in Virtual Ethnography from the University of Brighton (UK).
-She is a published scholar on online communities, and an in-demand speaker and consultant on our digital lives and identities.
-Venessa is also a passionate educator, guest lecturing at the University of Sydney, Victoria University and more.
+Venessa holds a BFA in Musical Theatre from Tisch School of the Arts, New York University (USA) and an MA in Creative Media from the University of Brighton (UK).
+She is a published scholar on online communities, and an in-demand speaker, educator and consultant on our digital lives and identities.

 Venessa is a giant, proud nerd who met her husband on an X-Files fan forum in the early 1990s.